Testimonials

 to recover for my injuries?

 No. That decision is yours to make.
 Generally, we can work with your insurance company to obtain a settlement for your injuries.
-Unfortunately, it is not usual for insurance companies to offer offensively low amounts to resolve your claim which results in you having to make a difficult decision about whether or not you want to sue the other driver.
+Unfortunately, it is not unusual for insurance companies to offer offensively low amounts to resolve your claim which results in you having to make a difficult decision about whether or not you want to sue the other driver.

 Even if you decide to sue the other driver, it does not necessarily mean that your case will go to trial.
 Often times issues are hashed out and determined before trial which allows the insurer to make a much more reasonable offer to settle your claim.